Federal School code: 007582

 - awards are not accepted or declined within the specified time frame

-- you are on financial aid suspension
+- you are in an ineligible status for financial aid

 - you no longer qualify for the funds awarded